 An assistance animal is an animal that works, provides assistance, performs tasks for the benefit of a person with a seizure disorder, psychiatric or mental disability, or provides emotional support that alleviates one or more identified symptoms or effects of a person's disability but is not considered a Service Animal under the ADAAA.
 SCC recognizes the importance of allowing assistance animals necessary to provide individuals with disabilities an equal opportunity to use and enjoy College housing.

 Although some assistance animals are professionally trained, they do not necessarily need to be trained.
 Assistance animals are also not limited to any specific type of animal.

 The Handler (Owner) is the individual who has requested the accommodation and has received approval to bring an assistance animal into College Housing.

-Disability Service Office.
-The Disability Services Office works with students and college staff and faculty to ensure that individuals with disabilities are afforded access to the services and programs offered by SCC, including requests for reasonable accommodation in housing.
+The Student Support and Accommodations Resource Office works with students and college staff and faculty to ensure that individuals with disabilities are afforded access to the services and programs offered by SCC, including requests for reasonable accommodation in housing.

 To request an assistance animal in housing please review the process for requesting an assistance animal in housing and complete the Requesting an Assistance Animal in Housing form.

 1Service animal means any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 Other species of animals, whether wild or domestic, trained or untrained, are not service animals for the purposes of this definition.
 The work or tasks performed by a service animal must be directly related to the individual’s disability. . . .
 (28 CFR §35.104).